nxhoaf/OwlProject/README.md

 #### The clicked element doesn't have a subject

-In this case, we get it subject using
+In this case, we get its subject using:
 ``` js
 	var subjectTriple = RdfLib.getSubjectTriple(event.target);
 	triple.subject = subjectTriple.subject;
 ```
-`RdfLib.getSubjectTriple()` is a recursive function, it'll go up the dom tree to find out the subject triple.
+`RdfLib.getSubjectTriple()` is a recursive function, it'll go up the DOM tree to find out the subject triple.
-If it arrives at root without finding out the subject, it'll use the current page's url as the default one.
+If it arrives at root without finding out the subject, it will use the current page's url as the default one.
 Now that we have the subject, we display it:
 ``` html
 	output += "subject: " + triple.subject.key + ":" + triple.subject.value;